faizulislamfair/faizulislamfair/README.md

 ## I'm a Student, Developer and Guitarist!

--  I’m pretty much trying to grab a stack
+-  I’m pretty much trying to grab a stack!
--  Looking to collaborate with other developers
+-  Looking to collaborate with other developers!
--  2021 Goals: To get showered with positivity
+-  2021 Goals: To get showered with positivity!
--  I love to play guitar, harmonica & piano/keyboard
+-  I love to play guitar, harmonica & piano/keyboard!
+-  Let's talk about the things which keep you alive & wreak havoc in your senses!

 ### We can have coffee conversations here: